 Biblical Counseling I

 This course presents the basic principles of hermeneutics, teaching the students how to study God’s Word for themselves.
 Throughout the class, the inductive Bible study principles of observation, interpretation and application are examined and practiced.
-Along with the structured class, the course also includes short, ongoing readings and studies in Scripture, supervised by staff, which provide opportunities for practical application in analyzing and interpreting the message of the passage and develops a habit of applying the truths of Scripture to the believer’s life.
+The class also examines the foundations for our current English Bibles, the principles of intertextuality, and the best practices of reading the Old Testament Scriptures in light of the New Testament.

-To complement this class, the student will complete a series of personal enrichment projects, each based on a study of a particular book of the Bible, in an independent study format (under supervision) that will provide an on-going focus of the spiritual principles necessary for developing Christ-likeness.
-In addition, the student will complete a personal, inductive Bible study, under supervision, on a passage of scripture, applying what they have learned and following the specific stages and principles of biblical hermeneutics.
+Lab (28 hours): To complement this class, the student will complete a series of personal enrichment projects, each based on a study of a particular book of the Bible, in an independent study format (under supervision) that will provide an on-going focus of the spiritual principles necessary for developing Christ-likeness.
+In addition, the student will complete a personal, inductive Bible study, under supervision, on a passage of Scripture, applying what they have learned and following the specific stages and principles of biblical hermeneutics.
 Their progress on this study will be reviewed monthly, with revisions recommended by their academic advisor.
-At the completion of this project they will use the knowledge gained from their study to develop three messages suitable for public presentation.
+At the completion of this project they will use the knowledge gained from their study to develop one message suitable for public presentation.

 Biblical Counseling II

-This course looks at three major issues that frequently arise in Biblical counseling situations, specifically Conflict Resolution, Anger Transformation, and Grief and Grieving.
-The student will examine scriptural steps to identifying conflicts and effective steps of resolution.
-The principles of confrontation, appeal and submission are addressed as methods for developing and maintaining effective Christian harmony.
+This course looks at two major issues that frequently arise in Biblical counseling situations, specifically Conflict Resolution and Anger Transformation.
+The student will examine scriptural steps to identifying conflicts and effective steps toward resolution.
+The principles of confrontation, appeal and submission are addressed as methods for developing and maintaining Christian unity.
 Next, issues of anger resolution in counseling are examined, including the characteristics and evidences of anger, dealing with unresolved anger, causes and factors of anger and prerequisites for resolving anger.
-Finally, the Christian perspective of grief is presented, including the believer’s responsibility to help others who are struggling with grief or pain.

 Old Testament Survey